 - Early modern British history

 - Green, Adrian (2016).
 Building for England: John Cosin's Architecture in Renaissance Durham and Cambridge.
-PIMS, Toronto.
+Toronto: Pontifical Institute of Mediaeval Studies (PIMS).

 Chapter in book

 - Green, Adrian (2017).
 Auckland and Durham Castles in John Cosin's Time.
 In Princes of the Church: Bishops and their Palaces.
-Rollason, David Routledge.
+Rollason, David Abingdon, Oxon New York, NY: Routledge.
 332-347.

 - Green, Adrian (2015).
 Learning the Tricks of the Northumberland and Newcastle upon Tyne Hearth Tax.
 In A Northumbrian Miscellany: Historical Essays in Memory of Constance M. Fraser.
 Ashton, E., Barke, M., George, E. & McCord, N. Newcastle upon Tyne: Association of Northumberland Local History Societies.
 106-122.